Oxytetracycline

 In many cases, acne is influenced by changes in hormone levels of testosterone and progesterone in men and women.
 During puberty, fluctuations in these hormones can also cause acne.

 But acne can last into your 20s.
-According to the NHS, approximately 3% of people over 35 in the UK have acne.
+According to the NHS, approximately 3% of people aged 35 and above in the UK have acne.

-While stringent cosmetic testing has dramatically reduced the risk, acne caused by cosmetics like make-up and skin creams can still occur.
+While stringent cosmetic testing has dramatically reduced the risk, acne caused by cosmetics, such as makeup and skin creams, can still occur.
 Acne caused by cosmetics can happen due to an allergy to some ingredients or by blocking the sebaceous glands on the skin, resulting in blackheads.

 To learn more about the cause of acne, visit the NHS Website